Ideas for Taking Action

 There are many factors to consider when selecting an intervention for a neighborhood, such as:

 When different organizations are working together in a partnership to select an intervention to improve neighborhood health, each partner brings their own set of goals to the table.
 Selecting an action and/or intervention that helps to meet the goals of all parties will help build and strengthen partnerships.
-For more on building partnerships, please check out our action tool: Partnerships.
+Click here for more information on building partnerships.

 How to Use These Actions